-The endpoint URI MAY include an application/x-www-form-urlencoded formatted ([W3C.REC-html401-19991224]) query component ([RFC3986] section 3.4), which MUST be retained when adding additional query parameters.
+The endpoint URI MAY include an application/x-www-form-urlencoded formatted (per Appendix B) query component ([RFC3986] section 3.4), which MUST be retained when adding additional query parameters.
 The endpoint URI MUST NOT include a fragment component.

-Since requests to the authorization endpoint result in user authentication and the transmission of clear-text credentials (in the HTTP response), the authorization server MUST require TLS as described in Section 1.6 when sending requests to the authorization endpoint.
+Since requests to the authorization endpoint result in user authentication and the transmission of clear-text credentials (in the HTTP response), the authorization server MUST require the use of TLS as described in Section 1.6 when sending requests to the authorization endpoint.